ByteOverlord/Watch_Quake/README.md

 * Cheats menu added with toggles that stay active in level changes.
 * Saves game config (Options) and save games (.sav) in “Application Support” folder.
 Game config saves automatically when the app goes to background.
 * Resolution setting is automatic with hud, menu and console notification placements affected by resolution.
+* "Run Benchmark" mode with selectable Demo1, Demo2 and Demo3 added in the options menu.
+* DefragAllocator and DefragCache.
+Replaces sound cache.

 ![Photo](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/WQ_Photo_3.jpg)